 These survey results are also borne out by research, with a study in the Journal of Postgraduate Medicine listing the physiological benefits of heat therapy which include:

 When to use cool theraphy

 Cold therapy, or cryotherapy, is most commonly used for injuries sustained within 48 hours and which cause inflammation.
 This therapy reduces inflammation by decreasing blood flow.
 When cold is applied to the body, the blood vessels contract, which reduces circulation and decreases pain.
-It helps also with common joint and muscle pain caused by inactivity and menopause.
+It helps also with common joint and muscle pain caused by inactivity and menopause joint pain.